 Palm Beach Zoo is AZA accredited and therefore held to the highest standards for animal care.
 Part of the AZA’s mission is to ensure the survival of endangered species through the Species Survival Plan.
 The Zoo received a recommendation for breeding siamangs in 2017 and then began the process of finding the right genetic match.

-Raya is a 12-year-old-female and came to the Zoo in January 2018, and Zain is a 13-year-old male who has lived at the Zoo since November 2017.
+Raya is a 12-year-old female who came to the Zoo in January 2018, and Zain is a 13-year-old male who has lived at the Zoo since November 2017.
 They have been cohabitating since November 2018.

 “Zoos play a crucial role in continuing endangered species, and we are ecstatic with the new addition to our Palm Beach Zoo family,” said Margo McKnight, president, and CEO of Palm Beach Zoo.
 “Raya is such a natural first-time mother, and Zain is a doting and attentive new father.”